 You can’t use the same song for new projects.
-So that’s some clarity on that.
-So that, that made me feel a little bit better.
+That’s some clarity on that.
+That made me feel a little bit better.
 ‘Cause I was like, well then I’m just stuck with these people for life?
 Like what if I can’t afford it?
 And like I’m bankrupted?

 This is like a music thing, girl.
 Well, I’m bringing up Canva because you can actually access Epidemic Sound via Canva.
 Like what are you talking about?
-So let’s go back over to my screen now.
+Let’s go back over to my screen now.

-So in the, in the beginning, at the beginning of this live stream, I’ll cut it out for the replay.
-So clearly you have to come live to see all these fun things.
+In the beginning, at the beginning of this live stream, I’ll cut it out for the replay.
+Clearly you have to come live to see all these fun things.
 I had this video that played and it had music.
-So this is the video lagging a little bit.
+This is the video lagging a little bit.